vellankikoti/devops-learning-platform/sites/devopsengineers/docs/linux/13-advanced-topics/kernel-basics.md

 ---
 sidebar_position: 1
-title: ""Kernel Basics: Understanding the Core""
+title: "Kernel Basics: Understanding the Core"
 ---

 # Kernel: The Heart of Linux